holmes-py/koth-flag/README.md

 # koth-flag
-Server for TryHackMe KOTH, for getting the current king Originally Created by Ninja Jc01, Modified for using in docker enviroments.
+Server for TryHackMe KOTH, for getting the current king Originally Created by Ninja Jc01, Modified for using in docker environment.